sap-tutorials/Tutorials/tutorials/cp-portal-cloud-foundry-new-sapui5/cp-portal-cloud-foundry-new-sapui5.md

 4. Click the `New Orders` tile to launch the app.
 You can click on the different items in the opened app on the left to view their details.

-You've successfully added an app to your launchpad site.
+You've successfully added an app to your site.
 In the next tutorial, you'll add another app.